 The following day for me began with a very hot shower in the neat, clean, spacious bathrooms at Tan-Swiss Lodge (something else that stood out for me), and after a hearty breakfast, off we went in the lodge’s gisty open-air safari vehicle with our guide in tow.

-In minutes, we were at the gate of Mikumi National Park, where we stopped to pay park entrance fees.
+In minutes, we were at the gate of Mikumi National Park.
+There, we paid park entrance fees.

 Mikumi National Park Fees

-The Tanzanians in our group were charged Tsh.
-10,000 each, while the non-East Africans were charged US$30 per person.
+The Tanzanians in our group paid Tsh.
+10,000 each, while the non-East Africans paid US$30 per person.

-We had all assumed we would be able to pay for our park entrance fees in cash but quickly realized that we would have to pay by credit or debit card.
+We had all assumed we would be able to pay for our park entrance fees in cash.
+This was not the case.
+Instead, we had to pay by credit or debit card.